Love Notes from Dani: Avery the Brave

 In that moment, Avery reminded me that I cannot control the absence of butterflies.
 What I can do is the courageous, bold, and vulnerable work of staying hopeful.

-As we walk through this road never taken together, in the moments where you are fear-filled and feel that you cannot be strong, be like our children and stay brave.
+As we walk through this road never taken together, in the moments where you are fear-filled and feel that you cannot be strong, be like our children and show bravery.

 Founder, Vi Beauty